GaloisInc/cryptol/docs/Syntax.md

 Tuples and Records
 ==================

-Tuples and records are used for packaging multiples values together.
+Tuples and records are used for packaging multiple values together.
-Tuples are enclosed in parenthesis, while records are enclosed in braces.
+Tuples are enclosed in parentheses, while records are enclosed in curly braces.
 The components of both tuples and records are separated by commas.
 The components of tuples are expressions, while the components of records are a label and a value separated by an equal sign.
 Examples: